23 March 2025

 Haqeeba اغاني حقيبة

 Also known as Haqeebat Alfann or ‘Suitcase of Art’, Haqeeba is a widely respected and popular music genre in Sudanese culture.
 The Arabic word haqeeba can be translated to ‘suitcase’ or ‘mini era’.
 In Sudan, Haqeeba mainly refers to poetry, and the last poems written by Haqeeba poets were in the 1950s.
-It is believed that poets stored their poetry in a suitcases, thus the name, Haqeeba.
+It is believed that poets stored their poetry in a suitcase, thus the name, Haqeeba.
 Another belief is that it was called Haqeeba because it documents a certain era.
 Haqeeba started as essentially vocal music, sung by a lead singer and a chorus, with percussion coming from the tambourine-like tar frame drum.
 Today, Haqeeba still has a huge fane base, and is still performed whether in its original style or with an orchestra or musical band.

 Harram حَرَّم